 I’m going to preface this with – I live in the southeastern US where it’s muggy and nothing dries.
 I don’t care if you’re walking along a ridge with no trees in 90-degree weather and full sun.
 If it’s 80% relative humidity, nothing will dry.

-This is key because it means, here in NC, your Kula Cloth is always going to be wet.
-So, it’s extremely important to wash it with soap each night.
+For me, it was extremely important to wash it with soap each night since it was always wet.
 I know the website says you can rinse it, and I know people out there say they just rinse it, but I’m going on record as saying this does not work for everyone.

 Since I don’t usually carry soap with me, this was a bit of a downer.
 Trying to meet it halfway, I bought the Sea to Summit soap leaves.
 Three of these in a bag of clean water wasn’t enough.
+Luckily, a fellow backpacker had camp suds which did the trick.

 Would I Recommend the Kula Cloth?

-Overall it’s a solid product and it does work.
 If you carry soap with you anyway, then it’s worth the effort.
 If you’re intrigued by pee rags but put off by the smell or repeatedly touching it, then this is a good option.

 Even if you don’t bring soap, you can hike in on Friday using another option, switch to the Kula Cloth Saturday, and hike out using your other method.
 This still cuts down on toilet paper.